nayandrade/nayandrade/README.md

 Here are some ideas to get you started:
 -->
 - 🙋‍♀️ My name is Nayara
-- 🔭 I’m Web developer under construction
+- 🔭 I’m an Electrical technicians and a Web developer under construction
 - 😄 Pronouns: she / her

 <div align="center">